 In order to ensure that students are housed safely, the Housing Office, House Administrators and First-Year Experience staff will assign all students to suites directly.
 In order to meet public health guidance, you may need to live in a different location than the buildings traditionally associated with your residential affiliation.

-If you are not eligible to return to campus, we will automatically cancel your housing for the fall semester.
-All housing cancellation fees for the fall 2020 term will be waived.
+If you are not eligible to return to campus, we will automatically cancel your housing for the spring semester.
+All housing cancellation fees for the Spring 2021 term will be waived.

-We strongly encourage all students to pack lightly.
-If the need arises to again de-densify campus, students will be responsible for their own shipping or storage.
-We advise students not to bring additional furniture beyond what is supplied by the College.
+The College will not be offering on-campus storage or storage subsidies.
+If the need arises to again de-densify campus, you will be responsible for your own shipping or storage.
+We advise you not to bring additional furniture beyond what is supplied by the College.

-In order to manage the number of students moving into a building at the same time and adhere to public health guidelines, we are spacing student move-in times across an eight-day period.
+In order to manage the number of students moving into a building at the same time and adhere to public health guidelines, we will schedule individual student move-in times across an eight-day period.
 Because you will be assigned a specific date and time for move-in, we do not recommend making travel plans until you have received your move-in appointment time.
 If you cannot move in during your assigned time slot, you can follow the process to request a new timeslot.
-Additional information about requesting a new timeslot will be included with the move-in logistics e-mail.
+Additional information about how to request a new timeslot will be included with the move-in logistics e-mail.
 Please note that move-in dates may be subject to change based on evolving public health guidance.